Lemoncode/react-training-es6/02 Sample App/06 Validations/readme.md

 ## Steps to build it

-- Let's install validate.js, it's a JavaScript library for validations.
-We'll use require for import this lib:
+- Let's install validate.js, it's a JavaScript library for validations:

  ```
  npm install validate.js --save